 The first therapy exercise was called “Heed my Need,” but they should have just called it “the husbands need more sex.”
 For real.
 They started out by writing what they needed from each other on their shirts.

 Julian wants more sex.
-And more blow jobs.
+And other sexual favors.
 He’s sick of doing all the work.

 Jeff wants more sex too, but Tasha is punishing him for being a “minute man” – ouch!